Water Saving Tips

-California suffers from cyclical droughts and while San Diego is not currently in a drought it may be sooner than later.
-City and state year-round permanent mandatory restrictions have been put in place to help San Diegans make conservation a way of life.
-Still, many residents are asking how they can do more, above and beyond the permanent mandatory restrictions.
-This page contains simple tips to help you save water.
+City and state year-round permanent mandatory water use restrictions have been put in place to help San Diegans make water conservation a way of life.
+Still, many residents want to do more, above and beyond the permanent mandatory restrictions.
+This page contains many simple tips to help you save water.

 - Set lawn mower blades one notch higher since longer grass reduces evaporation.
-Leave grass clippings on your grass, this cools the ground and holds in moisture.
+Leave grass clippings on your lawn as this cools the ground and helps hold moisture.

 - Mulch, compost and wood chips are reliable, cost-effective products for water retention, erosion control and weed suppression.
-They're available at the Miramar Greenery.
+They're available at the City's Miramar Greenery.

-- Don't allow children to play with the hose or have water fights.
-Instead, visit one of the City's public pools or one of our many beaches.
+- Don't let your children play with the hose, wasting water.
+Instead, cool off by visiting one of the City's public pools or one of our many beaches.

-- If you have a pool, use a cover to cut down evaporation.
-This will also keep your pool cleaner and reduce the need to add chemicals.
+- If you have a swimming pool, use a cover to cut down on evaporation.
+This will also help keep your pool cleaner and reduce the need to add chemicals.

 - When doing the laundry, never wash less than a full load.

-- Remove clothes from washer promptly, to avoid having to rinse or wash them a second time.
+- Remove clothes from your washer promptly to avoid having to rinse or wash them a second time.

 - If possible, invest in a high-efficiency clothes washer.
 For rebates, visit BeWaterWise.

 - Flush the toilet only when necessary.
 Never use the toilet as an ashtray or wastebasket.

 - While waiting for hot water to come through the pipes, catch water in a bucket or watering can.
 You can use it later to water plants, run your garbage disposal or pour into the toilet tank to flush.

 - Replace your regular showerheads with low-flow showerheads.
 See the EPA's website for details about WaterSense-labeled products.
 Keep your showers to five minutes or less using a low-flow showerhead.

 - Turn off the water while lathering up in the shower, and then turn the water back on to quickly rinse.